MohammadGhanaym/Data-Analysis-Projects/Adventure Works Data Analysis/README.md

 ```

+- We created a clustered bar chart to display the total profit, total revenue, and total transactions for each year, and we added a button for each KPI to switch between them.
-- Now, let's calculate the percentage increase or decrease between two years in our KPIs.
+- Now, let's calculate the percentage increase or decrease between two years for our KPIs.